Academic Affairs Manual (ACD)

 1. The Committee on Committees shall nominate to the university president faculty to serve on committees formed by authority of the ASASU Constitution.

-3. The Senate Executive Committee, in consultation with the president of ASASU, shall appoint students to ex officio membership on those senate committees it believes appropriate.
+3. The UAC, in consultation with ASASU, shall appoint students to ex officio membership on those senate committees it believes appropriate.

 4. The senate shall request that the university president appoint such faculty-student ad hoc committees as it shall deem advisable for the purpose of obtaining the counsel of faculty and students in carrying out its constitutional responsibilities.

-5. All faculty-student committees and boards shall file a copy of all reports with the Senate Executive Committee for the information of and possible reaction by the senate.
+5. All faculty-student committees and boards shall file a copy of all reports with the UAC for the information of and possible reaction by the senate.

 D. Relationship of University Standing Committees to the Senate

 1. University standing committees and boards are university-wide and have continuing functions as designated by the university president.
-The university president may establish or discontinue university standing committees and boards, reporting such actions to the senate.
+The university president may establish or discontinue university standing committees and boards, reporting such actions to the University Senate.

 2. Members of the Academic Assembly shall be nominated for membership on university standing committees and boards by the Committee on Committees.